Monroe County Data and Trends

-- The rates for Rochester and Monroe have been falling in step with the state and region, with 2013 rates about half the level of 2000.
+- The rates for Rochester and Monroe have been falling in step with the state and region, with 2014 rates about half the level of 2000 in Monroe County.

 Voter registration in Monroe exceeds state rates:

-- In 2014, 79% of eligible voters were registered to vote, on par with the region and above the state (76%).
+- In 2015, 78% of the eligible population were registered to vote, on par with the region and above the state (75%).

-- The voter registration was slightly higher following the 2008 election, but has since fallen and stands at 1 point below the rate in 2000.
+- The voter registration was slightly higher for the 2008 and 2012 elections, but has fallen 2 points since 2000.